 As a sophomore in 1999-2000, Swanagan helped Notre Dame to a 22-15 record and a berth in the championship game of the National Invitation Tournament.

 Since returning to the South Bend area, Swanagan played professionally for the Elkhart Express (formerly of the International Basketball League) from 2005-07 and led that franchise to two IBL championships in 2006 and 2007.
 He also served as assistant varsity girls basketball coach at nearby Marian High School during the 2004-05 and 2005-06 seasons.

 Much of Swanagan's job centered around coordinating community service activities for the more than 700 student-athletes on the school's 26 athletics teams and career development.
 Swanagan earned his bachelor's degree in sociology from Notre Dame's College of Arts and Letters in May 2002 and received a master's degree in education with an emphasis in educational leadership from Indiana University-South Bend in May 2009.

 Swanagan and his wife, Andrea, reside in South Bend.
 She also is a 2002 Notre Dame graduate and received her MBA from the University of Chicago's Booth School of Business.
-She is employed at Notre Dame and currently is an analyst in the office of the executive vice president.
+She is a strategic planning program director in the Office of Strategic Planning and Institutional Research.